epqm/epqm.github.io/_pages/people.md

 ---
 permalink: /people/
 layout: single
-title: "Team members of EPQM: the past and the present"
+title: Team members of EPQM
 excerpt: Research scholars, masters students and alumni of the group
-header:
-    image: /assets/images/people.svg

 ---